|

 Joined: Feb 2003

-there is one of these here in nz not mine thoe wish it was along with the first model jumpsmock with the zips down the front i mite see if the guy will let me take some photos or even better own them kind regards judas
+there is one of these here in nz not mine thoe wish it was along with the first model jumpsmock with the zips down the front i mite see if the guy will let me take some photos or even better own them Big Grin kind regards judas

 Joined: Oct 2001